AdobeDocs/audience-manager-learn.en/help/data-activation/people-based-destinations/ingesting-hashed-pii-for-people-based-destinations.md

 ---

-# Ingesting Hashed PII for People-Based Destinations
+# Ingesting Hashed PII for [!DNL People-Based Destinations]

 In this video, learn how to format a file-based ID sync, in order to hook together your customer IDs (CRM IDs) with hashed email addresses.
-This will allow you to send the hashed email addresses to People-Based Destinations, like Facebook.
+This will allow you to send the hashed email addresses to [!DNL People-Based Destinations], like Facebook.

 >[!VIDEO](https://video.tv.adobe.com/v/29122/?quality=12)